Western Animation: The Dreamstone aka: The Dream Stone

 Innocent Blue Eyes: Amberley, one of the few characters to have visible irises, has blue eyes and a (usually) sweet natured personality.
 She temporarily lost these as the cast underwent slight redesigns in the second season.

-Invincible Hero: The overwelming majority of times, the heroes secured the stone with barely any effort.
+Invincible Hero: The overwhelming majority of times, the heroes secured the stone with barely any effort.

 Lampshaded as a gag in "The Shrinking Stone".
 Rufus and Amberley play a chess game with pieces themed on themselves and the villains.
 Amberley, using the heroes set, outmaneuvers Rufus' every single move.